SherG/cool-iron/blog/seo-set-forget.md

 Over the years Google has gotten extraordinarily good at assessing the quality of content on a site and on an individual page.
 Many of the famous algorithm updates — that have surfaced hidden pages and buried others — were advances in identifying and rewarding quality content.

 Conversely, it's very good at identifying content that was thrown together in a rush with little thought.
-So, if you flung that last blog post up, like a side of greasy hashbrowns at Waffle House, don't expect to win Google's equivalent of a Michelin 3-star rating.
+So, if you flung that last blog post up, like a side of greasy hashbrowns at Waffle House, don't expect to win Google's equivalent of a <a href="https://en.wikipedia.org/wiki/Michelin_Guide" target="blank">Michelin 3-star rating</a>.

 <details>
   <summary>Just how competitive is it out there?</summary><br/>